0203 389 6076

 Spironolactone is generally safe and well tolerated and can be taken for years if needed often with minimal side effects.
 It is taken once a day.
 Common side effects include breast tenderness or enlargement, irregular menstrual periods and a drop in blood pressure (which can cause dizziness).
 Uncommon side effects include drowsiness, fatigue, headache, loss of libido (sex drive), confusion, rashes, abnormal blood count and high potassium levels.

-The British Association of Dermatologists has produced a helpful Patient Information Leaflet on Spironolactone and it is important that you read this before starting treatment.
+The British Association of Dermatologists has produced a helpful Patient Information Leaflet on Spironolactone (see link below) and it is important that you read this carefully before starting treatment.
+You should also read about potential side effects of spironolactone (see link below).

 Book Consultation